 Pursuant to the Court's order, Petitioner supplemented the record with a sworn statement addressing the issue of waiver with respect to his audio recording claims.
-He avers that he did not know that by signing the CCA documents, he was consenting to CCA giving the recordings to the USAO and its agents.
-Petitioner further avers that at the time he placed the calls listed on the privilege log, he believed that the phone system would prevent attorney-client calls from being recorded or would delete inadvertently recorded calls, that the written warning signs placed on or near the telephone applied to attorney-client calls, that his attorney-client calls were subject to monitoring or recording, or that the USAO or its agents could obtain recordings of his attorney-client calls from CCA.
+He avers that he did not know that by signing the document, he was consenting to the monitoring and/or recording of his attorney-client calls unless he took certain steps, or that he was consenting to CCA giving the recordings to the USAO and its agents.
+Petitioner further avers that at the time he placed the calls listed on the privilege log, he did not believe that the recorded preamble applied to attorney-client calls, that the written warning signs placed on or near the telephone applied to attorney-client calls, that his attorney-client calls were subject to monitoring or recording, or that the USAO or its agents could obtain recordings of his attorney-client calls from CCA.